ibm-cloud-docs/containers/storage-file-vpc-apps.md

 {{site.data.keyword.containerlong}} provides pre-defined storage classes that you can use to provision {{site.data.keyword.filestorage_vpc_short}}.
 Each storage class specifies the type of {{site.data.keyword.filestorage_vpc_short}} that you provision, including available size, IOPS, file system, and the retention policy.
 You can also create your own storage classes depending on your use case.
 {: shortdesc}

+The {{site.data.keyword.filestorage_vpc_short}} cluster add-on is available in Beta.
+{: beta}

 After you provision a specific type of storage by using a storage class, you can't change the type, or retention policy for the storage device.
-However, you can [change the size ](/docs/containers?topic=containers-storage-file-vpc-apps#storage-file-vpc-expansion) and the [IOPS](/docs/vpc?topic=vpc-adjusting-share-iops&interface=ui) if you want to increase your storage capacity and performance.
+However, you can [change the size](/docs/containers?topic=containers-storage-file-vpc-apps#storage-file-vpc-expansion) and the [IOPS](/docs/vpc?topic=vpc-adjusting-share-iops&interface=ui) if you want to increase your storage capacity and performance.
 To change the type and retention policy for your storage, you must create a new storage instance and copy the data from the old storage instance to your new one.

 Decide on a storage class.
 For more information, see the [storage class reference](/docs/containers?topic=containers-storage-file-vpc-sc-ref).

 Review the following notes and considerations for {{site.data.keyword.filestorage_vpc_short}}.

-- By default, {{site.data.keyword.filestorage_vpc_short}} add-on provisions file shares in the `kube-<clusterID>` security group.
+- By default, {{site.data.keyword.filestorage_vpc_short}} cluster add-on provisions file shares in the `kube-<clusterID>` security group.
 This means pods can access file shares across nodes and zones.
-- If the `kube-<clusterID>` security group is not available, the {{site.data.keyword.filestorage_vpc_short}} add-on provisions file shares in default VPC security group.
+- If the `kube-<clusterID>` security group is not available, the {{site.data.keyword.filestorage_vpc_short}} cluster add-on provisions file shares in default VPC security group.
 - If you need the following features, you must [create your own storage class](/docs/containers?topic=containers-storage-file-vpc-apps#storage-file-vpc-custom-sc).
     - Your app needs to run as non-root.
     - Your cluster is in a different resource group from your VPC and subnet.